-- Implementation of pay equity will be incorporated into the collective agreement. - Pay equity adjustments will be applied prior to implementing general wage increases. - 3.
-Pay equity adjustments, including retroactivity, will be paid to all employees in eligible classifications, including casual employees. - There will be no red-circling or wage reduction for any employee as a result of the implementation of pay equity. - form the basis of the comparison of relative job values.
+- Implementation of pay equity will be incorporated into the collective agreement - 2.
+Pay equity adjustments will be applied prior to implementing general wage increases. - 3.
+Pay equity adjustments, including retroactivity, will be paid to all employees in eligible classifications, including casual employees - 4.
+There will be no red-circling or wage reduction for any employee as a result of the implementation of pay equity. - 5.
+The parties agree to use the ten (10) factors listed below to form the basis of the comparison of relative job values.
 If either party is of the view that the ten (10) factors should not be equal-weighted, it shall have the onus of persuasion that the weights should not be equal.
-In the event the pay equity arbitrator is required to resolve a dispute about factor weightings, he shall place the onus of persuasion as aforesaid, and shall ensure that his decision is consistent with the above-stated purpose of the pay equity plan.
-The Steering and Technical Committees (constituted as directed below) will finalize the definitions and structure of the factors; and, subject to the foregoing, the weights of the factors.
+In the event the pay equity arbitrator is required to resolve a dispute about factor weightings, lie shall place the onus of persuasion as aforesaid, and shall ensure that his decision is consistent with the above-stated purpose of the pay equity plan.
+The Steering and Technical Committees (constituted as directed below) will finalize the definitions and structure of the factors, and, subject to the foregoing, the weights of the factors.